Sunday, January 22, 2012

 Today I started with my old standby, Fast Chicken Soup Base.

-I glommed onto half of the remaining cabbage, a serving of steamed broccoli, and a bag
+I glommed onto half of the remaining cabbage, a serving of steamed broccoli, and a bag of mixed veggies;

 I used up the remains of the baby carrots, 2 ribs of celery, and half an onion;